AquaCipher/Windows_Automation/README.md

 # Windows_Automation
-Scripts for automating tasks on Windows Operating Systems
+Scripts for automating tasks on Windows Operating Systems and Windows Subsystem for Linux